-This course introduces students to a high-level approach to the management and acquisition of IS-resources within the firm.
+This course introduces students to a high-level approach to the management and acquisition of ISresources within the firm.
 The course explores the issues and approaches in managing the information systems function in organizations and how the IS function integrates/supports/enables various types of organizational capabilities.
 A senior management perspective is assumed in exploring the acquisition, development and implementation of plans and policies to achieve efficient and effective information systems.
-3-hr lecture consider why it is required in todayís environment.
-The processes and issues of entrepreneuring will be covered and then related to the information environment.
 3-hr lecture